The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

 Key points:

-πŸ“Έ Example 6: Recording a Clip (MediaRecorder)
+πŸ“Έ Example 6: Recording a Video Clip (MediaRecorder)

 <video id="preview" autoplay playsinline width="320" height="240"></video>